 The State of Nebraska has immunization requirements for children entering school.
 Students will not be able to enter school until the school has written proof of their immunization status.
 To attend school, students in the State of Nebraska are required to be immunized per current requirements from the Nebraska Department of Health and Human Services.
-All students K-12 must be immunized for diphtheria, poliomyelitis, measles, rubella, varicella, mumps and hepatitis B. The Tdap (tetanus, diphtheria, acellular pertussis) vaccination is required for incoming 7th graders.
+All students K-12 must be immunized for diphtheria, poliomyelitis, measles, rubella, varicella, mumps, and hepatitis B. The Tdap (tetanus, diphtheria, acellular pertussis) vaccination is required for incoming 7th graders.
 Dates of immunizations are required.
-Students with a history of varicella disease (chicken pox) must provide evidence of immunity in form of a signature of the parent with date of illness, signature of healthcare provider with date of illness, laboratory evidence of varicella immunity or a clinical diagnosis of shingles.
+Students with a history of varicella disease (chicken pox) must provide evidence of immunity in the form of a signature of the parent with the date of illness, the signature of the healthcare provider with the date of illness, laboratory evidence of varicella immunity or a clinical diagnosis of shingles.